The mortgage application process can be overwhelming, particularly if you are a first-time buyer.

 - Reduce outgoings.
 End the subscription you are not using anymore and negotiate with utility providers to reduce your outgoings.

 - Never miss a payment.
-Missing payment on your credit accounts can have a bad impact on your credit score.
+Missing payments on your credit accounts can have a bad impact on your credit score.

 - Rectify errors.
 If you notice any mistakes on your credit report, it’s important to get them rectified as soon as possible.